tu-team/2/doc/design_specification-3/index.md

 {12331,2017-02-02 13:33:21:122121}]}
 ```
 ![Input data class digram](RoboticData.png)

+The **direct translation** is done in the playback mode similar to a mammalian brain processing of the wake experience.
+This way whole wake experience should be translated to the sequence of dreaming brain neurons activations based on the semantics of an inbound signals, for example the activations of tactile sensors should be translated into activations of sensory cortex, audio signals should be translated into auditory cortex neurons activations.

 Output will be spike generation.
 Spike represents by family name and and spikes time.
 See [SpikeGeneratorWayToThink](SpikeGeneratorWayToThink.md).